 “This way lies paranoia.
 This way you either know too much or too little.
 I want someone to haunt me.”

-The narrativising subject surveilled its reading materials: “The more I read, the more I know.”
+The narrativising subject surveilled its reading materials: “The more I read, the less I know.”

 But there could be no precedent for the un-known.
 The gap between elite self-assertion and the capacity to control social settings which rendered self-assertion feasible meant that the post-social mediocrity lessons generally thought to be personal were rather more commercial.

-The failure to appreciate the differentiation between sleeping and waking or night and day remained the single most limiting retardation.
+The failure to appreciate the differentiation between sleeping and waking remained the single most limiting retardation.
 For no art was without poetic aim.
 So, Earth’s repositories would be surrendered to Eros.